Fox's Pages

 ezs_add_ca

-Description: Add a CA to your list of acceptable CAs.
+Description: Add one or more CAs to your list of acceptable CAs.

 Syntax: int ezs_add_ca(char* ca_file)